staltz/manyverse/CONTRIBUTING.md

 First make an Android release, then an iOS release.

 - Run `npm run release-android` on a computer that can build Android
+- (Unfortunately!) run `cd android` and `./gradlew assembleRelease` to rebuild it because apparently there's some issue where the previous step didn't use the correct signing keystores (we should fix this eventually, so that only the first step is needed)
+- Check that the signing certificates are correct, running `jarsigner -verify -verbose:summary -certs app/build/outputs/apk/indie/release/app-indie-release.apk`
 - Deploy to Dat Installer
   - `cd ../dat-release-latest` and `dat sync`
 - Install new version through Dat Installer and make sure it works